zmmeng514/individual-goals/README.md

 ## Over the summer I want to ...
 What's your goal for this course?
+Improve the programing skill and learn how to work in a team well.

 ## A big problem with group projects is ...
 What do you worry about with group projects?
+I'm afraid of my programing skill is not good enough to finish the whole program.

 ## The best part of group projects is ...
 What do you see when it goes well?
+When our clients satisfied with our work.